INTRODUCTION

 • Initially do indirect immunoflourescence (IIF) microscopy as a screening test

-• This is followed by a more antigen-specific serologic assay (eg ELISA) based on the clinical suspicion and IIF screening results
+• This can be followed by a more antigen-specific serologic assay (eg ELISA) based on the clinical suspicion and IIF screening results

 INDIRECT IMMUNOFLOURESCENCE